 |---|---|---|

-| Tempering (Tadka) | Add to hot oil/ghee at start of cooking | Curries, dal, rice, sabzi |
+| Tempering (Tadka) | Add to hot oil or ghee at the start of cooking | Curries, dal, rice, sabzi |

-| Roasted (Bhuna Jeera) | Dry-roast until fragrant, darker | Raita, chaas, snack seasoning |
+| Roasted (Bhuna Jeera) | Dry-roast until fragrant and darker | Raita, chaas, snack seasoning |

-| Ground Powder | Add to marinades, spice blends | Broad culinary use |
+| Ground Powder | Add to marinades and spice blends | Broad cooking use |

-| Cumin Tea | Boil as jeera water + honey & lemon | Immunity, cold, digestion |
+| Cumin Tea | Boil as jeera water + honey and lemon | Immunity, cold, digestion |

-| Supplement Capsule | 300–600mg (consult provider) | Concentrated therapeutic use |
+| Supplement Capsule | 300–600mg (talk to your doctor) | Concentrated therapeutic use |

 Not sure whether cumin tea or cumin water suits you better?
 Read our detailed comparison: cumin tea vs cumin water — differences, preparation, and which to choose.